-This is the title of an article for young adults in the February 2017 edition of Ensign, the official Mormon magazine.
+“Finding Peace in Imperfection” was the title of an article for young adults in an issue of the Ensign (February 2017), the official Mormon magazine.
 It was written by a Mormon therapist to combat the feelings of unworthiness and despair many Mormons feel because they aren’t perfect.

 Her solution?
 Not only does she urge people to be at peace in their imperfection (her title), she also encourages them to see their imperfections as wonderful opportunities!
 She writes: “Expecting immediate perfection would mean denying us the opportunity for growth.”